tomclose/new_notes/_sessions/html4/4_joint_project.md

 5. Person A then needs to add everyone else as collaborators by going to `Settings > Collaborators` on the repo page
 6. Everyone else should then clone the project:
 	1. Go to the repo's github page
-	2. Copy the `HTTP` link from the box on the page
+	2. Copy the `ssh` link from the box on the page
 	3. In your `coding_course` folder do

 			git clone paste_the_repo_link_here

-7. Person B should then download [Twitter Bootstrap](http://twitter.github.io/bootstrap/) and put it in the `group_project` folder
+7. Person B should then download [Twitter Bootstrap](http://twitter.github.io/bootstrap/) and put it in the `group_cheatsheet` folder
 8. Meanwhile Person C should add more content to the page's html
 9. Person B should add their changes and push up to github: